 Boehringer Ingelheim International GmbH (Boehringer Ingelheim).
 In June 2010, we announced a worldwide collaboration with Boehringer Ingelheim to research, develop and commercialize small molecule GPR119 agonists for the treatment of Type II diabetes and other indications.
 Under the terms of the agreement, we and Boehringer Ingelheim are working jointly to identify and advance GPR119 agonist candidates into preclinical development.
 Boehringer Ingelheim will then be responsible for the global development and commercialization of potential GPR119 agonist products.
-We received a \$10 million upfront payment and we are currently receiving research funding to support discovery efforts.
+We received a \$10 million upfront payment and received research funding to support discovery efforts.
 We are eligible to receive up to approximately \$3 million in additional preclinical milestone payments and payments of up to approximately \$223 million in clinical development and commercial event based payments.
 We will be entitled to a percentage of any future worldwide sales of GPR119 agonists resulting from the collaboration.
-Under the terms of the agreement, the collaboration effort between the parties to identify and advance GPR119 agonist candidates into preclinical development is governed by a steering committee with representatives from both Neurocrine and Boehringer Ingelheim; provided, however, that the final decision making authority rests with Boehringer Ingelheim.
+Under the terms of the agreement, the collaboration effort between the parties to identify and advance GPR119 agonist candidates into preclinical development is governed by a steering committee with representatives from both us and Boehringer Ingelheim; provided, however, that the final decision making authority rests with Boehringer Ingelheim.
+The collaborative research portion of the agreement concluded, as scheduled, on June 15, 2012.
 Boehringer Ingelheim may terminate the agreement at its discretion upon prior written notice to us.
 In such event, we may be entitled to specified payments and product rights would revert to us.
-Since the inception of the agreement, we have recorded revenues of \$7.7 million related to amortization of up-front license fees and \$2.1 million in sponsored research.
-At December 31, 2011, we had \$2.3 million of deferred license fees that will be amortized over the estimated remaining term of the collaborative research period of the agreement.
+Since the inception of the agreement, we have recorded revenues of \$10.0 million related to amortization of upfront license fees and \$3.0 million of sponsored research revenue.

 Dainippon Sumitomo Pharma Co.
 Ltd. (DSP).
 In October 2007, we announced an exclusive license agreement with DSP to develop and commercialize indiplon in Japan.
 Under the terms of the agreement, DSP made an up-front payment to us of \$20 million and is responsible for all future development, marketing and commercialization costs of indiplon in Japan.
 We will be eligible to receive additional event based payments upon specified future events related to the development and commercialization of indiplon in Japan.
 Should all event based payments be achieved, we may be entitled to additional payments totaling up to \$115 million.
 We are also entitled to royalties from DSP on future sales of indiplon in Japan.
-As of December 31, 2011, we had recorded revenues of \$12.2 million in license fees from DSP over the life of the agreement.
+As of December 31, 2012, we had recorded revenues of \$15.1 million in license fees from DSP over the life of the agreement.

 GlaxoSmithKline (GSK).
-In July 2001, we announced a worldwide collaboration with an affiliate of GSK to develop and commercialize CRF antagonists for psychiatric, neurological and gastrointestinal diseases.
-Under the terms of this agreement, we and GSK conducted a collaborative research program and collaborate in the development of our current lead compounds, as well as novel back-up candidates and second generation compounds identified through the collaborative research.
-The sponsored research portion of this collaboration agreement concluded in 2005.
-In addition, we will be eligible to receive event based payments as compounds progress through the research and development process, royalties on future product sales and co-promotion rights in the U.S. in some circumstances.
-GSK may terminate the agreement at its discretion upon 90 days prior written notice to us.
-In such event, we may be entitled to specified payments and all product rights would revert to us.
+In July 2001, we announced a worldwide collaboration with GSK to develop and commercialize CRF antagonists for psychiatric, neurological and gastrointestinal diseases.
+Under the terms of this agreement, we and GSK conducted a collaborative research program and collaborated in the development of our then current lead CRF compounds, as well as novel back-up candidates and second generation compounds identified through the collaborative research.